mitsuba-renderer/mitsuba3/docs/generated/extracted_rst_api.rst

         Returns → drjit.llvm.ad.Bool:
             *no description available*

-    .. py:method:: mitsuba.PhaseFunctionPtr.eval(self, ctx, mi, wo, active=True)
+    .. py:method:: mitsuba.PhaseFunctionPtr.eval_pdf(self, ctx, mi, wo, active=True)

-        Evaluates the phase function model
+        Evaluates the phase function model value and PDF

-        The function returns the value (which equals the PDF) of the phase function in the query direction.
+        The function returns the value (which often equals the PDF) of the phase function in the query direction.

         Parameter ``ctx`` (:py:obj:`mitsuba.PhaseFunctionContext`):
             A phase function sampling context, contains information about the